-All students are required to successfully complete two (2) internships, one at the end of the second year and another at the end of the third year.
+All students are required to successfully complete three (3) internships during the summer period at the end of each academic year.
+However, students who matriculated to the programme with an Associate Degree for which they had completed an internship component would only be required to do two (2) of the three (3) internships - at the end of second year and another at the end of the third year.
 Internships are 12 weeks in duration and may be undertaken locally, regionally or internationally in a hospitality or tourism-related entity, private or public, chosen by the student.
 Students are largely responsible for arranging their internships subject to approval by and consultation with the office of the Internship Coordinator.